Connecting Sheffield: Magna - Tinsley

 By providing improved walking and cycling routes, these proposals will make walking and cycling for shorter journeys a more attractive and accessible option as well as improving travel choices for people without access to a car.

 A key aim is to reduce people's reliance on car travel for shorter trips.
-This will keep roads clearer for public transport and people who have to travel by car, and help improve air quality around Magna, Tinsley and Meadowhall.
+This will help create less traffic on the roads, making journeys more reliable by bus and for people who have to travel by car and help improve air quality around Magna, Tinsley and Meadowhall.

 What's next?